CPK Insurance

 How to Buy Liquor Liability Insurance

 Ask for a liquor liability insurance quote in Alaska that shows limits, deductibles, defense costs, and endorsements in writing.
 Compare whether the policy includes assault and battery, bodily injury liability, and whether it is structured for bar insurance coverage in Alaska, restaurant liquor liability insurance in Alaska, or another operation.
-If your business is renewing a liquor license, confirm timing with your agent so the certificate is available when needed.
-Most standard risks can be quoted and bound within 24-48 hours, and certificates are typically available the same day the policy is bound, but that timing can vary by carrier and underwriting review.
+If your business is renewing a liquor license, confirm what documentation is needed and when it must be submitted.
+Timing can vary by carrier and underwriting review.

 How to Save on Liquor Liability Insurance